ahrvoje/electrostatic-center/README.md

 FindElectrostaticLambda[{{ax_,ay_},{bx_,by_},{cx_,cy_}}]
 ```

-Finds numerical value of *lambda* parameter of triangle electrostatic center X(5626) based on the Cartesian coordinates of triangle vertices.
+Finds numerical value of *lambda* parameter of triangle electrostatic center X(5626) based on 2D Cartesian coordinates of triangle vertices.
 Default value of *Precision* option is 12 decimal places.

 ```
 ElectrostaticLine[{{ax_,ay_},{bx_,by_},{cx_,cy_}}, lambda_]
 ```

-Computes a point on electrostatic line of the triangle based on the Cartesian coordinates of triangle vertices and *lambda* parameter.
+Computes a point on electrostatic line of the triangle based on 2D Cartesian coordinates of triangle vertices and *lambda* parameter.
 Returns electrostatic center X(5626) if its *lambda* is used.

 ```
 FindElectrostaticCenter2D[{{ax_,ay_},{bx_,by_},{cx_,cy_}}]